roberto117343/ThresholdXpert/README.md

 ## 🎯 The Problem

 Determining the best cut-off points for diagnostic tests is complex.
 Conventional methods like ROC analysis may not always yield a clinically useful balance between **sensitivity** and **specificity**.
-The challenge intensifies when combining multiple markers into a panel, where simple logical rules (like "OR" or "AND") often lead to poor performance, and complex "black-box" models lack interpretability.
+The challenge intensifies when combining multiple markers into a panel.

 There is a need for a systematic, transparent, and effective tool to derive and optimize diagnostic thresholds, both for single markers and for complex panels.